 8. Tomorrowland Transit Authority PeopleMover – Count me as just another Disney blogger who loves the PeopleMover.
 The most relaxing ride in Disney Parks, the TTA takes guests on a tour of Tomorrowland.
 There are some unique sight lines throughout the attraction and good bits of Disney history like the original Epcot model.
 I’m also a fan of attractions that are titled after what they actually do.
 Sure, there are some extra words here to make it sound fancy but PeopleMover is an apt description of this ride.
 This is another attraction where if your ride at a less busy time then they’ll typically let you just go around again.

-7. Peter Pan’s Flight – This queue has become a lot more interesting in their work and the attraction is still a classic.
+7. Peter Pan’s Flight – This queue has become a lot more interesting and the attraction is still a classic.
 I’m not sure any ride is worth waiting more than an hour for but Peter Pan’s Flight remains the crown jewel of Fantasyland dark rides.

 6. Country Bear Jamboree – Just like the Tiki Room, this is some good old-fashioned fun.
 In fact, the attractions are very similar but just have different animals and musical genres to fit the area of the parks they’re in.
 I would imagine both Country Bear Jamboree and the Tiki Room will eventually be replaced but they are a testament to a simpler, story-driven time.
 In a park that needs more character, the Country Bears deliver just that.